anmolagarwal999/Concurrency-and-Synchronization-Methods/stint_1/ans_2/readme.md

 * 1-> ongoing
 * 2-> successful vaccination (may or may not have developed antibodies)

-The student changes his status to waiting(0) and then keeps on busy waiting until the vaccination zone thread changes its status to vaccinated(2).
-Now, the student uses the success probability of the vaccination(based on the company which manufactured the vaccine) and after randomization, gets the verdict whether he has developed antibodies or not.
+The student changes his status to **waiting(0)** and then keeps on busy waiting until the vaccination zone thread changes its status to **vaccinated(2)**.
+Now, the student uses the success probability of the vaccination(based on the company which manufactured the vaccine) and after randomization, gets the verdict whether he/she has developed antibodies or not.
 * If he has developed antibodies the student exits the simulation.
-* If he hasn't developed antibodies,Student checks if he has used all 3 attempt:
+* If he hasn't developed antibodies,student checks if he has used all 3 attempts:
     * If yes, then the corresponding thread exits
-    * Otherwise, student changes his status back to 'waiting(0)' and starts busy waiting again.
+    * Otherwise, student changes his status back to '**waiting(0)**' and starts busy waiting again.

 ## Vaccination zones (interchangably used with term 'hospitals')

 > **Buying a batch of vaccines from a company**
-> The hospital tries to buy a batch from a company as long as all students haven't reached a conclusion.
-It iterates among all the companies until it finds a company which has an unsold batch.
+> The hospital tries to buy a batch from a company as long as all students haven't reached a conclusion.**It iterates among all the companies until it finds a company which has an unsold batch**.
 If it is able to find a batch, it buys it, decrements the batch from the company stock and now goes on to invite waiting students to come for vaccination.
 ```c=
 void buy_batch_from_company(int id)
 {